XcalableMP/manual/en/reduce_shadow.rst

 =================================
 reduce_shadow construct
 =================================
-The reduce_shadow directive adds the value of the sleeve to the value of the source element.
+The reduce_shadow directive adds the value of the shadow to the value of the source element.

 * XMP/C program